 - If you’re an affiliate and don’t sell your own products, work to get people into lists targeted to specific products or have them opt-in to claim bonuses, etc.

 - After your customer or subscriber gets into your database, conduct small surveys that allow you to collect more information about them.
 This can often be done through collecting information through custom fields from your autoresponder.
 This will allow you to customize and target your mailings as well.
+You can also use a WordPress plugin like Formidable Pro to integrate with your autoresponder.

 - Track all your links through email, so you know exactly what interests your subscribers.
 It doesn’t matter if you’re linking to content or a product, get to know your readers as much as you can.